Best Kitchen Shears of 2021

 The Mercer Culinary Shears are sturdy and straightforward.
 They can come apart at the hinge for easy cleaning and have no extra grooves for food to get stuck in.

 They aren't as sharp or as comfortable as the top pairs, which landed them lower on the list.
 The blade was unable to cut fabric or fat at all, making them less versatile.
 They also developed rust around the pin and on the blade after one run through the dishwasher.

 The Mairico Ultra Sharp Premium shears come equipped with a bottle opener and fish scaler.
 The bottle opener works better than others with this attachment.
 They are dishwasher safe making them easy to clean after each use.
 They also have one of the lower prices on the list, making them a good option if the cost is a deciding factor.

 However, when opening and closing, there is some resistance from the blades scraping past each other, and the handles are hard plastic, making them uncomfortable after more than a few minutes of use.
-They can not come apart quickly, making them hard to rinse effectively, so they do need to be dishwasher to get in the hinge.
+They can not come apart quickly, making them hard to rinse effectively, so they need to be run through the dishwasher to clean effectively.